AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

 The connection configuration to the database is controlled through the admin panel interface.
 Utlimately, this can be defined to point to real AusCAT databases for actual dashboard implementations.
 By default, this is not set. <br>

-Once you have access to the admin panel, under the "DATA_AVALIBILITY" application, select Config, create a new Config and in here you can add the appropriate postgres database credentials (either local for development or a live AusCAT postgres DB). <br>
+Once you have access to the admin panel, under the "Data_availability" application, select Config, create a new Config and in here you can add the appropriate postgres database credentials (either local for development or a live AusCAT postgres DB). <br>

 *NOTE*: For now, when using the local cat_db database deployed through docker, the following are the usual credentials: